man-in-a-hat/GetupOrPay/README.md

-"Get up or pay" app
+# Get up or Pay

-How to develop:
+That's probably a bit rude, but that was our name

+## Usage
  * install webpack: "npm install -g webpack",
  * install packages: "npm install",
  * go to the root folder of the project,